-Note that, Total Fixed Costs should be equal to COGS plus any other expenses such as money spent on sales & marketing, research & development, and general administrative work.
+Note that, Total Fixed Costs should be equal to COGS plus any other expenses, such as money spent on sales & marketing, research & development, and general administrative work.
 In this case, the Total Cost is simply the Total Fixed Cost.

-What if Selling Price Varies?
+What if the Selling Price Varies?

-Of course, the unit prices can vary depending on the sales channels use or locations you target.
+Of course, the unit prices can vary depending on the sales channels used or locations you target.
 In those cases, you need to determine a weighted average Unit Selling Price weighing the price against % of customers for each sales channel.

-For example, let’s assume you have developed an app by investing $50,000 as a Total Fixed Cost and you have no variable cost to sell.
+For example, let’s assume you have developed an app by investing $50,000 as a Total Fixed Cost, and you have no variable cost to sell.
 You use different sales channels and have a weighted average Unit Selling Price of $139 based on the above calculation.
 To break even, you need to sell 360 units of the app.

 n = 50,000 / 139;